 Is the Circle of Wildfire Druid Good?

-Taking the approach of a combination damage and healing Druid with a fiery “pet” is very different than I had originally imagined for this subclass.
+Taking the approach of a combination damage and healing Druid with a fiery “pet” is very different from what I had originally imagined for this subclass.

 That said, I really appreciate the Phoenix theme that this class has going for it.
 It certainly fills a unique niche in party compositions!